scrapy/scrapy/docs/topics/spiders.rst

         This would retrieve only ``urls`` modified on 2005 and the following years.

-        If you omit this attribute, all urls found in sitemaps will be processed, observing other attributes and their settings.
+        If you omit this method, all urls found in sitemaps will be processed, observing other attributes and their settings.